dave92082/SolarEdge-Exporter/README.md

 ## Installation

+Installation script works only on systemd enabled linux distros.

 1. Clone this repository to destination machine.
 2. Download the binary from the Releases section for your platform and unpack file named `SolarEdge-Exporter` into cloned repository folder.
 3. Run `chmod u+x linux_install.sh`.